italian dessert recipes

-tuscan biscotti The Tuscan biscotti recipe is the one to try if you have never baked biscotti before!
+The Tuscan biscotti is the one to try if you have never baked biscotti before!
 It's the simplest biscotti recipe on this site.
+Legend claims this biscotti was "invented" in Tuscany centuries ago.
+There is nothing new or original to this!

-There is a slight difference between this recipe and the classic Almond Biscotti.
+There is a slight difference between this recipe and the classic Almond Biscotti .
 The Tuscan Biscotti doesn't require blanched almonds.

+Blanched almonds just mean the skin is off.
+They are naked.
 Although blanching almonds is fun when popping those slippery suckers out of their skins - you skip that step here.

-But if you want that thrill make the Almond Biscotti Recipe then do a brief read on how to blanch almonds.
+But if you want that thrill make the Almond Biscotti Recipe then do a brief read on how to blanch almonds .
 As for the Tuscan Biscotti - no blanching needed.
 (Notice the picture?
 The almond skins are still on.)
 Now you are armed with another food trivia fact.

 * 3/4 cup sugar